Understanding Campus Climate through Social Listening

 Could social listening in the moment have helped?
 Probably.
 It wouldn’t have changed the student’s behavior, but it may have changed the institution’s response.
 Through insights gained from social listening, the university could have tailored their institutional response to address specific concerns being shared; they could have identified journalists—regionally and nationally—to work with on story placements; or they could have identified which social mentions warranted an institutional response.

-As an analyst working on the project, I saw the ripple effect this student had on the feelings of those attending the school and even those outside the school—some very influential people on Twitter were also taking part in the conversation.
+The analyst work on the project saw the ripple effect this student had on the feelings of those attending the school and even those outside the school—some very influential people on Twitter were also taking part in the conversation.
 The rhetoric about the school morphed into a conversation about how it isn’t a welcoming place, but rather a place where students don’t feel safe.

 The incredible thing is that much (not all) of this student’s bad publicity was based on actions they took off campus.
 But the school was pulled into the foray because the individual was an undergraduate at the institution.